 Warning: This story includes graphic descriptions of sexual misconduct involving minors.

-An Ontario Grade 8 teacher who used Snapchat to send and ask for nude pictures from former students has admitted guilt to charges of luring and child pornography.
+An Ontario Grade 8 teacher who used Snapchat to send and ask for nude photos from former students has admitted guilt to luring and child pornography charges.

-Kelly-Anne Jennings appeared in a Peterborough, Ont., courtroom Thursday morning, while parents of the victims sat in the public gallery.
+Kelly-Anne Jennings appeared in a Peterborough, Ont., courtroom Thursday morning, as parents of victims sat in the public gallery.

-Jennings, 41, was charged with six counts linked to events in 2023, including child luring, creating child pornography and sharing sexually explicit material with a minor.
-The victims were identified as teenage boys who had been her students.
+Jennings, 41, faced six charges related to incidents in 2023, including child luring, creating child pornography, and sharing sexually explicit material with a minor.
+The victims were identified as teenage boys who’d been Jennings’ students.

-The accused stood and said “guilty” when Ontario Court Justice Nathan N. Baker asked how she would plead.
+The accused stood and said “guilty” when asked by Ontario Court Justice Nathan N. Baker how she would be pleading.

-The court learned that additional charges, including one count of sexual assault, would be stayed at the Crown’s request.
+The court learned that additional charges, including one count of sexual assault, would be stayed at the request of the Crown.

-The court also heard that Jennings had been drinking when she started sending more explicit images – including videos of herself masturbating – to the former students over Snapchat.
+The court also heard that Jennings had been drinking when she began sending increasingly explicit images – including videos of herself masturbating – to the former students over Snapchat.
 According to an agreed statement of facts, Jennings also received nude pictures from the boys at her request.

-A court-ordered publication ban protects the names of the victims and any information that could identify them, such as the school where Jennings taught.
+A court-ordered publication ban covers the names of the victims and any information that could identify them, such as the school where Jennings taught.

 WATCH | Kelly-Anne Jennings has pleaded guilty: